ukthapa/doc-poc/content/docs/guides/tickets.md

 10. **Dealer Name** - Search and select the delaer name.
 11. **Contact Name** - Search and select the name of the contact.
 12. **Contacted Before** - Select the check box if the customer contacted before.
-13. **Assigned To** - Enter the terms & conditions in the text box.
+13. **Assigned To** - Click the drop-down to select the user to whom the dealer will be assigned.
 14. **Description** - Enter the description in the text box.
 15. **Solution** - Enter the solution of the ticket in the text box.
 16. **Save** - Click save.